01 of 23

 06 of 23

-Nothing says traditional like a room with mahogany or cherry panelled walls.
-Different from the cheap veneer paneling popular in the 1970's, the solid wood, rich color and detailed millwork, like in this room from PFA Design Group, is a hallmark of traditional style.Continue to 7 of 23 below.
+Nothing says traditional like a room with mahogany or cherry paneled walls.
+Different from the cheap veneer paneling popular in the 1970's, the solid wood, rich color and detailed millwork, like in this room from PFA Design Group, is a hallmark of the traditional style.Continue to 7 of 23 below.

 07 of 23

 One of the trademarks of traditional design is (what some people consider to be) fussy details.
 These details are represented in this room by Gray Walker Interiors by the ruffled decoration at the top of the window treatments and the fringe at the bottom of the armchairs.
 When used in moderation these types of embellishments add just the right amount of ornamentation.
 When it comes to traditional rooms a little fuss never hurt anyone!Continue to 8 of 23 below.